NivenT/nivent.github.io/_posts/blog/2017-08-05-solving-pell.md

 >Minkowski Convex Body Theorem<br>
 Let $$\Gamma$$ be a lattice in $$\R^n$$, and $$D\subseteq\R^n$$ be compact, convex, and symmetric about the origin.
 Furthermore, assume $$\vol(D)\ge2^n\vol_\Gamma$$.
 Then, $$\Gamma\cap D\neq\{0\}$$.

 The idea behind the proof is that $$D$$ is just too big to miss all of $$\Gamma$$.
 You essentially take a big parralellogram spanned by a basis of $$\Gamma$$ and tile $$\R^n$$ with it.
 After that you move all the pieces touching $$D$$ back to the original piece about the origin, and if the volume of $$D$$ is greater than the volume of the original piece, then two points of $$D$$ must end up at the same point of the parallelogram.
-Thus means that their difference must be twice a lattice point, so their midpoint is a lattice point.
+This means that their difference must be twice a lattice point, so their midpoint is a lattice point.

 I wasn't sure what the best way to visualize this without it being a mess was, so here's a picture of the parralellogram to keep in mind.
 You can add in $$D$$ and whatnot using your imagination.